who was chanakya

 Frequently Asked Questions:

-Chanakya became famous because he advised Chandragupta, who started the Mauryan empire in northern India.
+Chanakya became famous for advising Chandragupta, who started the Mauryan empire in northern India.
 He helped Chandragupta defeat the Nanda dynasty and rule the Magadha region.

 Chanakya’s principles include Amatya, Swami, Janapada, Kosha, Durg, Mitra iti pratikriya, and Dand.
 His teachings emphasize ethics, moral values, and strategic foresight in personal and political life.